lazyjsonmapper/lazyjsonmapper/README.md

 Everything is fully documented directly within the source code of this library.

 You can also [read the same documentation online](https://stevejobzniak.github.io/lazyjsonmapper-docs/namespaces/LazyJsonMapper.html) as nicely formatted HTML pages.

+### LazyDoctor

+Our automatic class-documentation utility will be placed within your project's `./vendor/bin/` folder.
+Simply run it without any parameters to see a list of all available options.
+You can also open that file in a regular text editor to read some general usage tips and tricks at the top of the utility's source code.

 ### Copyright